ries-lab/devitSim/README.md

 * Simulation parameters:

- -mesh size, support film thickness, ice thickness, heat conductivities, peak laser intensity, etc, are defined in the parameter table under:
+ - mesh size, support film thickness, ice thickness, heat conductivities, peak laser intensity, etc, are defined in the parameter table under:
 Global Definitions/Parameters.

--The Gaussian beam profile is named ‘GaussianBeam’ and is defined under:
+- The Gaussian beam profile is named ‘GaussianBeam’ and is defined under:
 Component/Definitions/analytic.

--The Gaussian distribution is fed in laser expression named ‘LaserHeat’ and is defined under:
+- The Gaussian distribution is fed in laser expression named ‘LaserHeat’ and is defined under:
 Component/Definitions/variables.